The Most Common Issues Spotted During a Home Inspection

 Mold and Mildew

-While many home inspectors will charge an extra fee for a full-scale mold test, it is worth the extra charge to ensure your potential new home isn’t filled with damp.
+While many home inspectors will recommend that you get in touch with a company specializing in mold testing in Minneapolis, MN to schedule a full-scale mold test, it is definitely worth acquiring the extra expertise to ensure that your potential new home isn’t filled with damp.

 Despite mold and mildew being visible in some areas within the home, an inspector can thoroughly review the property for hidden signs of mold, which they are more likely to find in a: